-This guidance serves as a framework to provide predictability and consistency for the development, review, and approval of mitigation plans for buffer variances.
+This guidance serves as a framework to provide predictability and consistency for development, review and approval of mitigation plans for buffer variances.
 It provides a method for determining mitigation requirements for variance applications.
-For the purposes of this document, mitigation is those conditions, actions, or measures taken to reduce the severity of the loss of buffer functions caused by the buffer intrusion.
+For the purpose of this Guidance, mitigation is those conditions, actions or measures taken to reduce the severity of the loss of buffer functions caused by the buffer intrusion.

-While this guidance is not intended for use as project design criteria, appropriate use of the methods described here should reduce uncertainty in the development of mitigation plans and allow quicker review of applications.
+While this guidance is not intended for use as project design criteria, appropriate use of the methods described here should reduce uncertainty in the development of mitigation plans, and allow quicker review of applications.

 These procedures should not be interpreted as a promise or guarantee that a project satisfying the criteria or guidelines presented will be assured a buffer variance.
-The Director of the Georgia Environmental Protection Division (EPD) has the responsibility to consider each project on a case-by-case basis and may determine in any specific situation that a buffer variance should be denied, modified, suspended or revoked.
-This guidance does not preclude or modify any requirements in the Georgia Erosion and Sedimentation Act of 1975 (O.C.G.A.
-12-7), DNR Rules on Georgia Department of Transportation Minimum Requirements and Buffer Variance Criteria (391-3-7-.04), DNR Rules on Buffer Variance Procedures and Criteria (391-3-7-.05), or DNR Rules on Coastal Marshlands Buffer Variance Procedures and Criteria (391-3-7-.11).
+The Georgia Environmental Protection Division (EPD) Director has the responsibility to consider each project on a case-by-case basis and may determine in any specific situation that a buffer variance should be denied, modified, suspended or revoked.
+This guidance does not preclude or modify any requirements in the Georgia Erosion and Sedimentation Act of 1975 O.C.G.A.
+12-7, 391-3-7-.05 DNR Rules on Buffer Variance Procedures and Criteria, or 391-3-7-.11 DNR Rules on Coastal Marshlands Buffer Variance Procedures and Criteria.

-Ongoing and future buffer studies may lead to updates to this document.
+Ongoing and future buffer studies may lead to changes to this document.